Greedy algorithm for stochastic matching is a 2-approximation: Introduction

-We are given an undirected graph $G=(V,E)$ in which every edge $uv \in E$ is assigned a real number $0 < p_{uv} \leq 1$.
-Every vertex $v \in V$ has a positive integer number $t_v$, called a \textit{patience number}, associated with it.
-In every step we can \textit{probe} any edge $uv \in E$, but only if $t_u > 0$ and $t_v > 0$.
-Probing edge $uv$ will end with success with probability $p_{uv}$, and after that vertices $u,v$ will be removed from the graph with all edges going out of them.
-In case of a failure, which has probability $1-p_{uv}$, edge $uv$ is removed from graph, and patience numbers $t_u,t_v$ are decreased by $1$.
-Results of all probes are independent.
-If after a certain step the patience number $t_v$ of vertex $v$ becomes $0$, we remove vertex $v$ with all edges incident to it.
-Our goal is to maximize the average number of successful probes.
+We are given an undirected graph $G=(V,E)$ in which every edge $uv\in E$ is assigned a real number $p_{uv}\in\brq{0,1}$.
+Every vertex $v\in V$ is assigned a positive integer number $t_{v}$, called \textit{patience }.
+At every step we can \textit{probe} any edge $uv\in E$, but only if $t_{u}>0$ and $t_{v}>0$.
+Probe of $uv$ edge will end up with success with probability $p_{uv}$.
+In this case vertices $u$ and $v$ will be removed from the graph, as well as all the edges incident to $u$ and $v$.
+With probability $1-p_{uv}$ the probe fails.
+In this case edge $uv$ is removed from the graph, and patience numbers $t_{u}\mbox{ and }t_{v}$ are both decreased by $1$.
+If after a certain step, patience $t_{v}$ of a vertex $v$ becomes $0$, then we remove vertex $v$ from the graph, together with all edges incident to it.
+The outcome of a strategy is the total number of edges successfully probed, and our goal is to maximize the average outcome of a strategy.

-An instance of our problem will be pair $(G,t)$ -- undirected weighted graph $G$ with patience numbers $t_v$ for every vertex $v \in G$.
-Set of edges which were probed successfully forms a matching.
-We will call such edges as \textit{taken into matching}.

-\subsection{Motivation}

-We will give a motivations for this problem.
-More detailed justification of the model can be found in \cite{ammh}.
+\subsection{{ Motivation }\cite{DBLP:conf/icalp/ChenIKMR09}}

 \paragraph{Kidney Exchange}